 Table of Contents

 Overview of Tax Season

-There are several reasons it pays to get a head start on preparing your taxes.
-First and foremost, you’ll want to ensure you get all the important deadlines.
+There are several reasons why it pays to get a head start on preparing your taxes.
+First and foremost, you’ll want to ensure you don’t miss any important deadlines.
 For those filing individual tax returns, April 15th is the deadline for submitting your return.
-In addition, you’ll want to ensure you take advantage of any deductions or credits you qualify for to save money and reduce your tax burden.
-Barron Income Tax is here for you.
+In addition, you’ll want to ensure you take advantage of any deductions or credits you qualify for to save money and possibly reduce your tax burden.

 Tax Season Checklist